Careers in cloud security

-Cloud security careers are set to be among the most prominent roles available to any cyber security professional in the coming years.
-As more firms become increasingly dependent on these platforms, there will be a growing need for skilled and experienced personnel to ensure these critical systems are safe.
+Cloud security careers have become some of the most prominent roles available to any cyber security professional in recent years.
+As more firms become increasingly dependent on digital platforms, there has been a growing need for skilled and experienced personnel to ensure these critical systems are safe.

 The rising importance of cloud security

 The use of cloud tools has been steadily rising for several years, and now almost no business can operate without some form of cloud computing solution.
-According to figures from Right Scale, 91 per cent of firms use public cloud services, while 72 per cent use private cloud solutions.
+Almost all organisations rely on this, with 94 per cent reporting significant security improvements and 80 per cent benefitting from operational advantages since adopting the cloud.

-However, figures from Statista show 33 per cent of businesses in 2020 describe themselves as 'extremely concerned' about the security of public cloud, with a further 42 per cent saying they are 'very concerned'.
+However, figures from Statista show 33 per cent of businesses described themselves as 'extremely concerned' about the security of public cloud, with a further 42 per cent saying they are 'very concerned'.
 Just one per cent said they have no worries about the safety of these operations.

 What makes a cloud security career unique?

-A career in cloud security will enable you to turn your skills to an exciting, rapidly-evolving landscape.
+A career in cloud security will therefore enable you to use your talents in an exciting, rapidly-evolving landscape and offer potential employers badly-needed skills.
 You'll need to keep up with a wide variety of the latest threats and be able to work at speed and come up with new solutions to a range of emerging issues.